 This is an ideal time to explore what's available, get involved with societies and broaden your skills with work experience or summer placements.Clinical years

 As you become immersed in clinical practice you will start to get a better idea of the different areas of medicine.
-You could participate in a mentoring or buddying scheme with senior staff to gain an insight into their daily routines or undertake an audit to gain experience of that type of work.In Clinical Phase 2 (CP2) you will be planning for your elective placement in CP3.
+You will have opportunities to talk to senior doctors to gain an insight into their daily routines so you could offer to undertake an audit to gain experience of that type of work.In Clinical Phase 2 (CP2) you will be planning for your elective placement in CP3.
 You can use this opportunity to gain invaluable and different experience to further develop your skills.

 Making the most of your Clinical Phase.